Bearer/bearer/docs/contributing/docs.md

 title: Contributing to documentation
 ---

-# Contribute to Curio's documentation
+# Contribute to Bearer's documentation

-If you're interested in contributing to Curio's documentation, this guide will help you do it.
+If you're interested in contributing to Bearer's documentation, this guide will help you do it.
 If you haven't already, review the [contributing overview](/contributing/) for different ways you can contribute.

 ## Contribute directly on GitHub